 Update on public outreach efforts for the RR Annual Report.
 Committee member Rosenthal says she wants to beef up the equity component in the next report.
 Committee member Marian Breitbart would like the report to show how BART is leveraging RR funds with federal and other funds.
-Chair McGill savs he wants the Chair's welcome letter in the report to mention how staff does a good job keeping the committee up to date on the various aspects of the bond measure.
+Chair McGill says he wants the Chair's welcome letter in the report to mention how staff does a good job keeping the committee up to date on the various aspects of the bond measure.
 Committee members Vinit Shrawagi, Stewart, and Rosenthal appointed to '23 Annual Report Subcommittee.
 Staff provides quarterly update on progress of RR rebuilding program.
 Committee member Shrawagi requests including turntable replacement at Concord and Richmond yards on watch list.

-design and production of the RR Annual Report.
+In the 2023 Annual Report, Chair McGill's welcome letter includes a nod to staff about keeping the committee up-to-date on the various aspects of the bond measure.
+The report also includes a section on equity.
+Previous committee members have suggested BART keep a watch list of projects that need closer scrutiny.
+Starting in April 2022, staff began systematically presenting a summary report of watch list items in the second meeting of the calendar year - this is in addition to the watch list items that staff regularly includes in the Appendix section of each staff presentation.
+Committee member Shrawagi's suggestion to include turntable replacement at the Concord and Richmond yards was listed as a watch item but fell off the watch list as the supply chain issue that put it on the watch list was resolved.
+The public can view all staff reports at bart.gov/bondoversight